animatedmax/spring-data-geode/src/main/markdown/reference/serialization.md

 created on each machine as data flows in.
 GemFire uses reflection to create new types, but, for some scenarios, this might prove to be expensive.
 As always, it is good to perform profiling to quantify whether this is the case or not.
-For such cases, Spring Data for GemFire allows the automatic generation of `Instatiator` classes, which instantiate a new type (using the default constructor) without the use of reflection.
+For such cases, Spring Data for VMware GemFire allows the automatic generation of `Instatiator` classes, which instantiate a new type (using the default constructor) without the use of reflection.
 The following example shows how to create an